Caring for yourself after an abortion is important. Staff is available 24 hours a day to answer your questions or

 - Depression that won’t go away.

-- Still feeling pregnant (fatigue, morning sickness, or breast tenderness) more than two weeks after your procedure.
+- Still feeling pregnant (fatigue, morning sickness, or breast/chest tenderness) more than two weeks after your procedure.

 If you are experiencing any of the abnormal symptoms, please contact us right away (see calling instructions above).

 People experience a variety of emotions after an abortion.

 - Feelings of relief, sadness, elation, or depression are common and may be strong due to the hormonal changes that occur after an abortion.
-Most women find these feelings do not last very long.
+Most people find these feelings do not last very long.

 - Your partner or parents may experience similar emotions.
 It can be helpful to discuss these emotions with your partner or parents.